-The Friends raise money through annual dues and through book sales.
-Year-round book sales are held at the Headquarters, Snow, England Run and Porter Libraries.
-In addition, the Porter, Salem Church and England Run libraries hold bigger monthly book sales.
-The Stafford Friends sponsor a hanging plant sale at England Run each spring.
-Headquarters hosts two big sales a year, one in October and one in April.
+The Friends raise money through annual dues and proceeds from our book shops and book sales.
+By spring 2018, we will have year-round book shops located in all of our branches.
+In addition, the Howell, Porter, Salem Church and Snow Branches hold monthly book sales.
+The Fredericksburg Branch hosts two big sales a year, one in October and one in April.
 Friends members are eligible to attend the Preview Party on the evening before the sales open to the public.

 Membership is active for one year from join date.